SandyGCabanes/Unicode-Flowchart-Builder-App/README.md

 ---

 ## Design Choices
+### These are the decisions I made to balance simplicity with usefulness.
 - No loop arrows — replaced with labeled loop text for simplicity and readability.
 - Add loops manually after creating txt file.
+- Two arrow directions - Down and right only for simplicity.
+- Merge step is included for two flows
 - Portable output — `.txt` ensures diagrams survive copy-paste across platforms.

 ---